Pandemic May Change The Way We Design Our Courthouses - Law360

 Mies was the designer of the Chicago Federal Center and Plaza, and his student, Jacques Brownson, was chief architect of the Richard J. Daley Center.
 The Federal Center houses the Everett M. Dirksen U.S. Courthouse, while the Cook County Circuit Court is located in the Daley Center.
 Neither Dirksen nor the Daley Center has courthouse steps.
 Instead, these modernist skyscrapers, clad in glass and steel, tower over large, open plazas that have become important cultural and political spaces.

 During a recent conversation, Dirk Lohan, the renowned Chicago architect and grandson of Mies, told me that "from an architectural history point of view, public spaces, plazas and squares have always been part of the vocabulary of planning and design."
-However, Lohan said, Mies and some of the other modernists adapted this concept and created setbacks — steplike recessions in the profile of a building — that allow space from which to experience a building and that allow light and sunshine to reach the ground at certain hours of the day.
+However, Lohan said, Mies and some of the other modernists adapted this concept and created setbacks that allow space from which to experience a building and that allow light and sunshine to reach the ground at certain hours of the day.

 Free of traditional elements such as stone facades, domes, or ornate columns, one goal of the architecture of the Dirksen courthouse, according to Lohan, is its "expression to the community."